brunotaboada/mlflow/README.md

 # MLflow + promptings for vibe coding software development process.

-The idea of this template is to help developers to understand and implement the vibe coding software development process in their team.
+The idea of this template is to help those interested to understand and implement the vibe coding software development process in their team.
 This comes with a open source AI-powered agent named kilo and some pre-defined agents, rules and md templates.
 It also comes with the mlflow prompt manager to help you manage and optimize your prompts and md templates.

 ## 📋 Overview